Sonamkandari/Data_warehouse_project/Bronze_layer.md

-✅ Bronze Layer — Completed Work in 4 Steps
+## 🟫 Bronze Layer — Summary of Work Completed

+The Bronze layer is the **raw data ingestion layer** of the data warehouse.
+It stores data exactly as received from the CRM and ERP source systems without any transformation.

+---

-1️⃣ Analyzed Source Systems (CRM & ERP)
+### ✅ 1️⃣ Analyze Source Systems (CRM & ERP)

-Reviewed all CSV files from CRM and ERP.
+- Reviewed all CSV files provided by the CRM and ERP systems.

-Understood each table, its structure, and the meaning of every column.
+- Understood all columns, data types, and table structures.
+- Mapped how each file will be represented in the Bronze layer.

+---

-2️⃣ Designed & Built the Bronze Layer Structure
+### ✅ 2️⃣ Design & Build the Bronze Layer Structure

-Created the DataWarehouse database.
+- Created the **DataWarehouse** database.

-Created bronze, silver, and gold schemas.
+- Defined schemas: **bronze**, **silver**, **gold**.

-Created all Bronze DDL tables matching the exact structure of the source CSVs (no transformations, no renaming).
+- Built DDL tables for the Bronze layer matching the exact structure of the source CSVs.
+- Ensured the Bronze layer remains a **raw, unmodified copy** of the source systems.

+---

-3️⃣ Loaded Raw Data into Bronze Using BULK INSERT
+### ✅ 3️⃣ Load Raw Data into Bronze (ETL: Extract & Load)

-Wrote SQL scripts to ingest all CRM & ERP CSV files.
+- Wrote SQL `BULK INSERT` scripts to ingest CRM and ERP CSV files.

-Created a stored procedure bronze.load_bronze to automate:
+- Developed the stored procedure **`bronze.load_bronze`** to automate:

-Truncation of tables

-BULK INSERT loading

-Print statements for debugging

-TRY/CATCH error handling

-Successfully loaded all source files into the Bronze tables.
+  - Truncating tables before loading
+  - Loading all CSV files
+  - Logging execution steps
+  - Handling errors using TRY/CATCH

+---

-4️⃣ Added Monitoring & Performance Tracking
+### ✅ 4️⃣ Add Monitoring & Performance Tracking

-Added variables to capture start_time and end_time.
+- Added variables to capture:
+  - **@start_time** — when each table load begins
+  - **@end_time** — when the load completes
+- Computed:

-Calculated duration of each table load.
+  - **Load duration per table (seconds)**

-Calculated total batch duration for the entire Bronze layer.
+  - **Total batch duration for the Bronze layer**

-Added print logs to trace the ETL steps clearly.
+- Implemented print logs to trace ETL progress and improve debugging.

+---